 Ground and metastable state properties – properties of ground/metastable states from Nuclear Wallet Cards

 Decay radiations – ENSDF decay radiations from decay data processed by the code RADLST

 Thermal neutron data and resonance integrals – thermal neutron cross sections and resonance integrals from BNL325

 This mode of access provides an easy way to make simple searches of the NUDAT database.
 The opening screen invites the user to select the type of data desired (selected from the list of data types shown above).
 For all data types the chemical symbol (or atomic number) and mass number are offered as search parameters.
 The other search parameters available are dependent on the data type.
 A full desciption of possible search criteria, together with examples, can be found on the web page "The NuDat2 Description".

-The AME2003 atomic mass evaluation" is presented here in the form of four files:
+The AME2012 atomic mass evaluation is presented in the form of four files:

 Any work using the files above should make reference to the papers below and not to the electronic files.

 The Nubase2012 table provides experimentally-known nuclear properties, including some that have been estimated by an extrapolation of 3827 nuclides: mass, isomeric excitation energy, half-life, spin, parity, decay modes and intensities.

 nubase.mas12 – Nubase table

 Any work using the file above should make reference to the paper below and not to the electronic file.